MicrosoftDocs/connected-spaces/articles/ase-connect.md

         ![XXX.](media/ase-activate-3.jpg "XXX")

     4. Go to the enterprise application that's created by the application registration.
-The link is on the **Overview** tab in the **Managed application** field.
+The link for the application is on the **Overview** tab in the **Managed application** field.

         ![XXX.](media/ase-activate-4.jpg "XXX")